 A portion of the CPB's annual grants to public radio stations flow to NPR through station programming fees (the loss of which would harm stations and weaken NPR).
 In addition, NPR competes for and receives grants from CPB and federal agencies, which total roughly $2-3 million annually.
 These funds may only be used for the purposes of the grant, and do not fund NPR's general operations.

-Member Stations: Program Fees and Dues
+Member Stations: Dues and Fees

 We're here to take your questions and comments about NPR or NPR programs.
 Message us using NPR Contact Us form.